valdirunars/SimpleSecure/README.md

 A simple module for securing a web app with OAuth 2.0 (only client_credential grant is supported)

-> NOTE: The current implementation should not be used in production of web applications containing sensitive data, but can be very useful for limiting traffic to an API/route
+> NOTE: The current implementation should not be used in production of web applications containing highly sensitive data, but can be very useful for limiting traffic to an API/route

 ## Using the module